 Tropes present in this episode (YMMV tropes can be found here):

 Always Someone Better: To Rainbow Dash's dismay, Mare Do Well outdoes her in many ways, such as being stronger than her, being able to see what's about to happen, and her powerful abilities in magic and being able to fly.
-Invoked by the others to try to humble Dash.
+Invoked by her friends to try to humble her.

 Also, when pressed for time, Rainbow Dash responds, "Yeah, yeah.
 I've got a good ten seconds to spare."